Shadrock/M365-flows/README.md

 - insecure because emails containing personal information related could stay in people’s inboxes.

 ## Summary
-The solution presented here uses a Form, a List, and Power Automate to create a more secure, more efficient system based on a two part workflow.
+The solution presented here uses a Form, a List, and Power Automate to create a more secure, more efficient system based on a two-part workflow.

 ### Part 1 - Automated Request Creation
-The first flow takes input from a form and creates a new item in a Sharepoint list, which in turn notifies the "DSAR owner" (person responsible for complying with the request) that a new item has been created.
+The first flow takes input from a form and creates a new item in a Sharepoint list, which in turn notifies the "DSAR owner" (person responsible for managing requests) that a new item has been created.
 The flow also sends an automated email to the requestor informing that the request has been received.

 ![Flow diagram of Part 1](images/M365_Flow1_for_DSR.jpg)